 The hard work is done.
 Now we’re ready to start filling the crust.
 Stir two tablespoons of flour and two tablespoons of sugar together in a small bowl.
 Spread it in the bottom of the pie crust.
 Next, put your apple slices in the pan.
 Now stir together a 1/2 cup of the sugar with the cinnamon and nutmeg and sprinkle it over the apple slices.

 Finally, you’re ready for the streusel topping.
 Mix the remaining sugar and flour with the butter.
-Use a fork or pasty cutter to cut in the butter until you have something that resembles course crumbs.
+Use a fork or pastry cutter to cut in the butter until you have something that resembles course crumbs.
 Cover the entire top of the pie with the topping.
 Bake for 45 minutes.

 Dutch Apple Pie Recipe